 Carmen used the Cutera 1064ND; YAG laser (Excel Laser) on my Telangeactasia.
 This laser allows her to service all skin types and skin colors (as well as all vessel colors).
 The entire laser session took about 15 minutes and 111 pulses (which is a lot for one session according to Carmen).
 I looked pretty bad immediately following the procedure but my skin started to calm down rather quickly.
 Did the procedure hurt?
 Honestly, yes, it did.
 It was one of the most unpleasant procedures I have experienced.
 Every pulse felt like a bad bee sting!

 Afterward, Carmen iced my face.
 I did experience an immediate histamine reaction (raised bumps on my skin), which is very common.
 After all, we created a trauma to the skin.
 We treated this reaction with old-fashioned hydrocortisone cream followed by LOTS of sunblock.
 On my drive home my skin felt warm (but not hot or uncomfortable at all).
 It was red but did not hurt or itch in any way.
-I was instructed not to exercise, no hot shower, no washing my face with hot water – nothing that would bring heat to my face (vessels hold on to heat).
+I was instructed not to exercise, not to take hot showers, not to wash my face with hot water, not to do anything that would bring heat to my face (vessels hold on to heat).
 I was also told not to use glycolic acids or retinols on my face for at least 48 hours.

 For some folks, bruising and blistering can occur (I did develop one small blister on the bridge of my nose).
 I also experienced a brown spot called a “hop” on the side of my nose.
 Quite complicated to explain but basically a “mode hop” is when the laser changes frequency.
 I was told that both my blister and my hop would go away in a week or so.
 I was also told to prepare for minimal (meaning the rest of the day) to some (a few days) downtime in case of bruising or blistering.
 The only downtime I took was the rest of that day.
 I stayed in that evening but my morning I was headed back to work!

 Full healing or re-absorption of the vessels takes about seven to eight weeks so you won’t see the full, positive effect of the treatment until then.
 In the meantime, today is Thursday (I was treated on Tuesday) and I look much better.
 In fact, I look great except that you can still see the blister on the side of my nose and the “hop” on the bridge of my nose.
 Most of my broken capillaries are gone, but other very small ones are still visible (expected; too early yet).
 But, my “rudolph nose” already looks much much better and although the treatment did hurt…I’ll be back!

 See Your Doctor if You Plan to Treat Telangiectasias

 Every state has their own guidelines for who can and cannot perform laser treatments so your best bet is to see a plastic surgeon or dermatologist who has been laser certified.
 I also suggest asking for references; two to three patients that you can speak to privately about their experience, results, etc. Costs vary as some professionals charge per pulse (that is laser pulse) while others charge based on time spent.
 Expect to spend about 30 minutes per treatment session and a minimum of $175 per treatment depending on where you live (major metropolitan areas may see significantly higher costs per treatment).